Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: Introduction

-\item \textbf{Robustness:} Conventional BO methods tend to be sensitive to the choice of the acquisition and the parameters of the underlying Bayesian model---a common symptom of a bad choice being that the algorithm ``gets stuck'', and hence is not able to improve on a previously found optimum value for a large number of iterations.
+\item \textbf{Robustness:} Conventional BO methods tend to be sensitive to the choice of the acquisition and the parameters of the underlying Bayesian model.
+A common symptom of a bad choice for these options is that the procedure is unable to improve on a previously found optimum for a large number of iterations.
 Current approaches to handle these settings tend to be very expensive, limiting their applicability in settings where evaluations to $\func$ are only moderately expensive.
 We describe new randomised approaches implemented in \dragonflys which stochastically sample among an available set of acquisition choices and model parameters instead of relying on a single value for the entire optimisation routine.
 This approach adds much needed robustness to BO, at significantly lower computational overhead than existing approaches. \end{itemize}

 We compare \dragonflys to several other packages and algorithms for black box optimisation and demonstrate that we perform better or competitively in a variety of synthetic benchmarks and real world tasks in computational astrophysics and model selection.
 Crucially, \dragonflys is able to consistently perform well across a wide array of problems.